emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
-## Vidjoy
-### Score: 18/26
-1. Streams load very fast. ✔️
-1. The content is 1080p+ and allows switching to lower quality. ✔️
-1. Finds popular things with no issue, including older content. ✔️
-1. Has 5 servers, but does not auto-switch if ones fails. 🟡
-1. Site does have episode auto-next. ✔️
-1. Sites UI is fine but has room for improvement. 🟡
-1. Has built in subs for most content. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site does have continue watching, but you can't sync across devices. 🟡
-1. Site is lacking in terms of content discoverability and sorting. ❌
-1. Site has occasional new tab/window popup, but is usable without adblocker. 🟡
-1. Site looks good + works well on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## Nova
 ### Score: 17/26
 1. Streams load very fast. ✔️